 ‘Blagging’ offences where information is obtained by deceiving the organisation which holds it.

-If any member of staff of N [Insert the name of your School / Academy Trust] , or Governor, discovers that data has been lost, or believes that there has been a breach of the data protection principles in the way that data is handled, you must immediately or no later than within 24 hours of first coming to notice, inform the N [Insert the name of your School / Academy Trust] ’s Data Protection Contact.
+If any member of staff of Newburgh Primary School, or Governor, discovers that data has been lost, or believes that there has been a breach of the data protection principles in the way that data is handled, you must immediately or no later than within 24 hours of first coming to notice, inform the Newburgh Primary School’s Data Protection Contact.

-Upon being notified, N [Insert the name of your School / Academy Trust] ’s Data Protection Contact will assess whether a breach of personal information has occurred, and the level of severity.
-If a breach has occurred but the risk of harm to any individual is low (for example, because no personal information has left the control of N [Insert the name of your School / Academy Trust] , then N [Insert the name of your School / Academy Trust] ’s Data Protection Contact will undertake an internal investigation to consider whether the Information Security Policy was followed, and whether any alterations need to be made to internal procedures as a result.
+Upon being notified, Newburgh Primary School’s Data Protection Contact will assess whether a breach of personal information has occurred, and the level of severity.
+If a breach has occurred but the risk of harm to any individual is low (for example, because no personal information has left the control of Newburgh Primary School, then Newburgh Primary School’s Data Protection Contact will undertake an internal investigation to consider whether the Information Security Policy was followed, and whether any alterations need to be made to internal procedures as a result.

 In all other cases, the incident must be notified to the Data Protection Officer immediately, who must follow the Information Commissioner’s Office guidelines on notification and recording of the breach.
 The priority must then be to close or contain the breach to mitigate / minimise the risks to those individuals affected by it.